tiagocbarbosa/tiagocbarbosa/README.md

 ### Hi there 😁

-Hi, my name is Tiago Castro Barbosa and I'm a System Analyst at Ericsson Inovação S/A in Brazil (🇧🇷)
+My name is Tiago Castro Barbosa and I'm a System Analyst at Ericsson Inovação S/A in Brazil (🇧🇷)

 In my free time I like to study programming and to code.
 Would you like to see some of my web projects?
 Here they are: